 Air Fryer Chicken Meatballs

-These air fryer chicken meatballs are packed full of zesty lemon, earthy garlic, breadcrumbs, and red pepper flakes.
+These air fryer chicken meatballs are filled with zesty lemon, earthy garlic, breadcrumbs, and red pepper flakes.

 Air Fryer Chicken Meatballs in a white serving bowl.

-Looking for a super versatile recipe that can be used as a main course or an appetizer?
+Are you looking for a super versatile recipe that can be served as a main course or an appetizer?
 Well, look no further!

-They’re perfect for pasta, sandwiches, salads, or party appetizers!
-And the best part is, clean-up is a breeze.
+They’re perfect for pasta, sandwiches, salads, or party appetizers, and the best part is that clean-up is a breeze.

-Whether you’re in a hurry to get dinner on the table, or you need a delicious appetizer for a party, these air fryer chicken meatballs will be your new go-to!
+Whether you’re hurrying to get dinner or need a delicious appetizer for a party, these air fryer chicken meatballs will be your new go-to!

 Ingredient to make chicken meatballs on a table.